 The Lab Manager program at La Salle is one of a kind.
 The students are given the opportunity to run a network that consists of over 1,200 users.
 The team of young men work together every day with the common goal to make La Salle the best tech school in the country.

 Each applicant must submit their application and two character reference forms prior to the deadline during the fall of each year.
 One character reference sheet must be filled out by an employee of La Salle College High School, excluding members of the Office of Information Technology.
 The other must be from an adult who is familiar with you.
 It may not be completed by a teacher, a relative, an employee of the Office of Information Technology or a student of La Salle College High School.
-Some examples of approved people are: coaches, employers, a religious leader, etc. Character reference sheets are available in Mr. Sigmund’s office.
+Some examples of approved people are: coaches, employers, a religious leader, etc. Character reference sheets are available by clicking here.

 All Lab Managers are invited and encouraged to attend weekly meetings. these meetings, typically given by junior or senior Lab Managers, aim to provide further educate the other members of the team.
 Topics can vary from Windows Server Administration or Cryptography, to building and piloting a drone.
 Occasionally, we will host executives from Microsoft or other technology companies, in order to gain a better sense of what working in their respective fields is like.